sw00d/sw00d/README.md

 ### Hi there! 👋

 ### 🌞  &nbsp; By day I'm the lead frontend developer at [CKC](https://ckcollab.com/) 👈🏻 (oh I built this site too)
-### 🌙  &nbsp; By night I take apps from an idea to a production-ready application
+### 🌙  &nbsp; By night I've been taking things from an idea to a real life application

 &nbsp;